Awardxz/surfshark-acc-gen/README.md

-# SurfShark Account Generator
+## SurfShark Account Generator
-Generates a SurfShark Account using Puppeteer npm library by automating a user Sometimes it works sometimes it doesn't.
+Generates a SurfShark Account using Puppeteer npm library by automating a user
+# Installation
+Install the git respostiroy
+in vscode terminal run "npm run dev"
+Then in the vscode terminal it will give email and password.